Dumbbell Upright Row exercise is a great exercise to build the lateral head and posterior head of the shoulders, traps and upper back.

-Dumbbell Upright Row can be used as a finisher in a back or shoulder workout.
+Dumbbell Upright Rows can be used as a finisher in a back or shoulder workout.

 This exercise can improve flexibility and mobility of the shoulders which is important for tennis and baseball players.